lawmurray/Birch/README.md

 Birch is a compiled, imperative, object-oriented, and probabilistic programming language.
 The latter is its primary research concern.
 The Birch compiler uses C++ as a target language.

+Birch is in development and is not ready for serious work without the expert guidance of its developers.
+This repository has been opened to satisfy the curious and impatient.
+Mileage will vary.
+Contributions are welcome.

+The main developer of Birch is [Lawrence Murray](http://www.indii.org/research) at Uppsala University.
+It is financially supported by the Swedish Foundation for Strategic Research (SSF) via the project *ASSEMBLE*.

+An early paper on Birch, specifically the *delayed sampling* mechanism that it uses for partial analytical evaluations of probabilistic models, can be found here:

+  * L.M.
+Murray, D. Lundén, J. Kudlicka, D. Broman and T.B.
+Schön (2017). *Delayed Sampling and Automatic Rao--Blackwellization of Probabilistic Programs*.
+Online at <https://arxiv.org/abs/1708.07787>.

+## License

+Birch is open source software.

+It is licensed under the Apache License, Version 2.0 (the "License"); you may not use it except in compliance with the License.
+You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.

 ## Installation

 ### Installing from Git